marcospaulo/cinema_example/README.md

 # cinema_example
-Activity Transition Example for my talk "Understanding Activity Transitions" presented at GDG Montreal Android March 2016 Meet UP
+Activity Transition Example for my talk "Animation To Guide Us All Part 2" presented at GDG DevFest Seattle October 2016